Singapore Conference 2026

 Click the links below to download the Registration Handbook for THIMUN Singapore, as well as all forms.

-Application Forms for THIMUN Singapore: (pending upload)
+Application Forms for THIMUN Singapore:

 Please note that the Registration Form (ONLINE Form I) and the Participation Form (ONLINE FORM II) are only available online in a secure environment (MUNIS).